-Remote depots are always accessed by a virtual user named remote, which does not consume a Perforce license.
+Remote depots are always accessed by a virtual user named remote.
+This virtual user does not consume a Perforce license.

 By default, all the files on any Perforce server may be accessed remotely.
 To limit or eliminate remote access to a particular server, use p4 protect to set permissions for user remote on that server.

-For example, to eliminate remote access to all files in all depots on a particular server, set the following permission on that server:
+Perforce recommends that administrators eliminate remote access to all files in all depots.
+Add the following permission line in the p4 protect table:

+'''

-read user remote -//...
+list user remote -//...

+'''

-Since remote depots can only be used for read access, it is not necessary to remove write or super access.
+Since remote depots can only be used for read access, it is not necessary to remove write or super access to user remote.